coinspark/libraries/README.txt

 * Download all the library files to your computer.

-* In your Terminal, navigate to the directory containing those files,
+* In your Terminal, navigate to the directory containing those files.

 * Compile the C library tests: